gimler/guzzle-docs/en/guide/service/testing_clients.rst

 @group internet annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 When creating tests that require an internet connection, it is recommended that you add ``@group internet`` annotations to your unit tests to specify which tests require network connectivity.
-You can then `modify your phpunit.xml.dst <http://www.phpunit.de/manual/current/en/appendixes.configuration.html>`_ file to exclude the internet group by default:
+You can then `modify your phpunit.xml.dist <http://www.phpunit.de/manual/current/en/appendixes.configuration.html>`_ file to exclude the internet group by default:

 .. code-block:: xml